 Pete Jones.
-Supplying his humorous yet factual sketched recollections of incidents and call-outs.
+Humorous yet factual sketched recollections of incidents and call-outs.

 Crispin Myerscough and Tim Cox.
 For proof reading this document.

 Bolton MRT for their hospitality when I visited their HQ on a number of occasions to review MPSRO archives and scan a number of pictures.